 COVIDSafe routine cleaning

-For schools under the metropolitan area-based model, the Victorian School Building Authority (VSBA) will work with your cleaning service providers to ensure the required COVIDSafe routine cleaning is delivered.
+For schools under the metropolitan area-based model, the Victorian School Building Authority (VSBA) will continue to work with your cleaning service providers to ensure the required COVIDSafe routine cleaning is delivered.

 The VSBA will email school principals in March, before Term 2 starts, to advise them of the additional COVIDSafe Routine Clean funding allocated to cover cleaning costs for Term 2.

 COVIDSafe routine cleaning – what needs to be included